liuyal/Project_COVID19/README.md

+# Project COIVD-19

-## A Data Mining Study on COVID-19 Pandemic Growth & Related Social Media Dynamics
+### A Data Mining Study on COVID-19 Pandemic Growth & Related Social Media Dynamics

 ## Introduction
 Coronavirus disease 2019 or COVID-19 is an infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) [1].
 First identified back in December 2019 in Wuhan province, China, the COVID-19 virus has resulted in nearly 15 million confirmed cases globally (as the writing of this report) [2].
 Amidst the COVID-19 crisis, social media usage on platforms such as Facebook, WhatsApp, Twitter, and etc. has surged significantly [3].
 As the general population rely heavily on social media platforms to gather the latest information in regards to the pandemic, resulting in an unprecedented amount of content and information.